 It’s a question we get asked quite often and it can be hard to know how to respond.

 We wanted to find out how to answer that question accurately, and we knew a lot of people would be interested.
 So Friends of the Mississippi River (FMR) and the National Park Service (NPS) teamed up to develop this report.
-First released in fall 2012, FMR and NPS are now hard at work on an updated “State of the River Report II” for release this fall.
+First released in fall 2012, FMR and NPS are now hard at work on an updated “State of the River Report II” for release September 22nd.
+Join us for the new report’s launch and presentation at the Science Museum of Minnesota.

 The Mississippi River is a large and complex natural system, with many factors affecting its overall health and vitality.
 While the river’s water quality and ecological health have improved over time, it is also facing some distressing trends and challenges moving forward.